Is this a “jock” environment?

 Do you have change rooms and showers?

-The main Wanderers clubhouse does (across the roads from the rugby fields) but generally we all arrive ready for rugby and leave afterwards sweaty and full of rugby glory.
+The main Diggers clubhouse does (underneath the bleachers) but generally we all arrive ready for rugby and leave afterwards sweaty and full of rugby glory.

 I’m a bit introverted or shy.
 What can I expect?